v-melnikov/nested-dichotomies/README.md

 ## References

-[1] N.N, N.N "On the Effectiveness of Heuristics for Learning Nested Dichotomies: An Empirical Analysis", 2018 (to appear)
+[1] V. Melnikov, E. Hüllermeier "On the Effectiveness of Heuristics for Learning Nested Dichotomies: An Empirical Analysis", 2018 (to appear)

 [2] Leathart, T., Pfahringer, B., Frank, E.: "Building ensembles of adaptive nested dichotomies with random-pair selection".
 In: Machine Learning and Knowledge Discovery in Databases: European Conference, ECML PKDD, 2016